lavafroth/ape/README.md

 Algebraic Python Enums

-Create Python enums with differently sized variants and transparently relay type information to the language server using the `@AlgebraicEnum` macro.
+Create Python enums with differently sized variants and transparently relay type information to the language server using the `@AlgebraicEnum` decorator.

 ## Example